GET HELP TODAY

 You may have more options than you think.

 Simply ignoring a non-compete is a bad idea.
-Many have learned the hard way what it is like to be on the receiving end of a court order barring them from taking—or keeping—a new job position.
+Many have learned the hard way what it is like to be on the receiving end of a court order barring them from taking a new job.

 At the same time, a badly drafted non-compete need not derail you career.
-An employer may wave around a non-compete agreement—perhaps even one that is patently unenforceable—to push its employees around, believing they will knuckle under at the prospect of litigation.
+An employer might wave around a non-compete—perhaps even one that is unenforceable—to push its employees around, believing they will knuckle under at the prospect of litigation.

-What employers do not want you to know is that non-compete agreements can be surprisingly tricky to enforce.
+What employers do not want you to know is that non-compete agreements can be tricky to enforce.
 This is why sensible employers will often compromise rather than litigate.
-With some creative thinking and bold advocacy from a good non-compete lawyer, you may be able to find a solution that works for both parties.
+With some bold advocacy and creative thinking from an experienced non-compete lawyer, you may be able to find a solution that works for both parties.

-And in those instances where a conflict is truly inevitable, you may, depending on the individual facts and circumstances of your case, be able to beat your non-compete.
+Moreover, in cases where a conflict is inevitable, you may--depending on the individual facts and circumstances of your case--be able to beat your non-compete.